survivejs/react-book/manuscript/06_react_and_flux.md

 As `localStorage` deals with strings by default we'll need to serialize and deserialize data.
 That brings some overhead to the implementation.
 A smarter implementation would abstract storage and provide some form of caching to avoid `JSON.parse` always.

+In addition it would take `localStorage` size limits in count.
+Most browsers raise an exception if you try to write even though there is no space left.
+Internet Explorer can fail silently and you will have to treat that case separately by inspecting a property containing remaining space.

 Besides this little utility we'll need to adapt our application to use it.

 **app/components/App.jsx**